nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-display-children-documents-listing.md

    - **Document Facets**: Document is folderish
 1. Save your changes by clicking on **Save** at the top right corner of the page.

-Now go to the Designer side and configure the 5 layouts under your **contractsPortfolio** document type by clicking on **CONFIGURE** on each layout and save your changes.
+Now click on **Configure layouts in Designer** at the top right of the page and configure the 5 layouts under your **contractsPortfolio** document type by clicking on **CONFIGURE** on each layout and save your changes.

 ## Create a Page Provider